 - Rain Water Capture and Reuse

-SyracuseCoE has invested $8.7 million to create new facilities that will help companies and universities develop new products to improve energy efficiency in buildings.
-Investments at SyracuseCoE Headquarters include laboratories and “testbeds” for the New York Energy Regional Innovation Cluster, a pioneering statewide alliance that is focused on achieving breakthroughs in energy efficiency in buildings.
+SyracuseCoE was awarded $8.7 million in 2016 for new investments in laboratories and “testbeds” for research related to energy and environmental systems, as well as Unmanned Aerial Vehicles (UAVs).
+These facilities are part the New York Energy Regional Innovation Cluster, a pioneering statewide alliance focused on developing energy efficiency in buildings.
 View our Lab Brochure.

 Additional assets for research, development, and demonstration of advanced building systems include facilities on the campus of Syracuse University.